aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

 * :doc:`Aiven for Apache Flink service </docs/platform/howto/create_new_service>` with Aiven for Apache Kafka® integration.
 See :doc:`/docs/products/flink/howto/create-integration` for more information.
 * Aiven for Apache Kafka® service with Karapace Schema registry enabled.
 See :doc:`/docs/products/kafka/karapace/get-started` for more information.
-* By default, Flink cannot create Apache Kafka topics while pushing the first record automatically.
-To change this behavior, enable in the Aiven for Apache Kafka target service the ``kafka.auto_create_topics_enable`` option in **Advanced configuration** section.
+* By default, Flink cannot automatically create Apache Kafka topics when pushing the first record.
+To change this behavior, enable the ``kafka.auto_create_topics_enable`` option in the  **Advanced configuration**  section of the Aiven for Apache Kafka target service.
+To access the **Advanced Configuration**, go to your target service's overview page, select **Service Settings** from the sidebar, scroll down to the **Advanced Configuration** section.

 Create an Apache Flink® table with Confluent Avro
 --------------------------------------------------